 Even though the concept of the differential can be traced back to ancient China, modern advances in technology and design have changed how we use them in automobiles.
 With many types of differentials, it can be difficult to understand the differences between them.
 That’s why it’s important to look closer at two popular designs with this open vs. limited slip differentials review.

-The difference between an open vs limited-slip differential is the function during slipping conditions.
+The difference between an open and a limited slip differential is the function during slipping conditions.
 The open differential sends power to the wheel that is encountering the least resistance and the limited-slip differential transfers power to the wheel with the most traction.

 While this is just a very quick answer, there is much more into it.
 Here’s everything you have to know about the differences between these two.

 What is a Differential?

 When your vehicle is turning, the outside wheels travel faster and further than the inside wheels.
 The differential is used to transmit the power appropriately to the wheels, allowing them to move at varying speeds.

 Differentials are located in different places depending on the drivetrain.
 Front-wheel-drive vehicles have the differential with the transmission in a housing.
 This unit is referred to as the transaxle.
 The rear-wheel-drive vehicle places the differential between the rear wheels.
 It is connected to the transmission with a driveshaft.
 All-wheel-drive and four-wheel-drive vehicles use a center differential combined with a transfer case to appropriately transmit the power to the four wheels.

 The open differential is the most basic design and is included with most passenger cars.
 With the vehicle moving straight, equal force is given to both side gears.
 Because the pinion gears aren’t turning, the ring gear spins both wheels.